Priorities of Curry County Cultural Coalition

 Example: 2011 grants were awarded in Port Orford for storyteller and OMSI traveling science fair and to Curry County Fair for parrot show.

-In December 2017 the Curry County Cultural Coalition (CCCC) awarded grants totaling $8,320 to eleven organizations whose projects most closely fit the goals and guidelines of the Oregon Cultural Trust (OCT) and the CCCC.
+In December 2018 the Curry County Cultural Coalition awarded grants totaling $8,500 to thirteen organizations whose projects most closely fit the goals and guidelines of the Oregon Cultural Trust (OCT) and CCCC.

-- Brookings Area Council for the Arts for its American Music Festival Concerts in the Park series at Azalea Park, Brookings. $750
+- Brookings Area Council for the Arts for its American Music Festival Summer Concerts in the Park. $500

-- Friends of Curry Library for the Children’s Book Illustration. $610
+- Friends of Curry Public Library for a Podium for the New Learning Center. $300

-- South Coast Folk Society for the Curry County Contra Dances. $1,000
+- South Coast Folk Society for Curry Contra Dances. $750

 OCT funds are generated through direct donations, the sales of Cultural Heritage license plates, and individual state tax credits.
 One third of the money that the OCT grants each year is distributed among 45 county and tribal cultural coalitions, based on population.
 These autonomous coalitions set their own priorities and re-grant OCT funds within their jurisdictions.
 The Curry County Cultural Coalition reviews applications annually and awards grants to groups that fulfill the OCT mission of increasing public participation in Oregon culture, giving priority to first-time applicants.